 A visitor dropped by my site asking whether Google cared about a link’s styling.
 I got in touch with Matt Cutts, and he was nice enough to take a few minutes to share an answer.
 Here’s what Matt said:

 “This is something that can go both ways.
 On a graphics-heavy site where it was the design idiom to go non-underlined until you hovered over a link, I wouldn’t foresee that being an issue.

 So if it’s just a style element, Google probably doesn’t care.
 If it’s being used to deceive users, particularly in conjunction with other code that will make it impossible to discern a link short of viewing the source code, then you’re taking risks.

 P.s.
-It’s worth repeating that at the end of the day, the ranking paradigm at Google is user experience, though brand building is also key, so why not check out my brand building guide for SEOs and Internet Marketers?
+It’s worth repeating that at the end of the day, the ranking paradigm at Google is user experience, though the brand building is also key, so why not check out my brand-building guide for SEOs and Internet Marketers?

 If you liked this SEO faq, why not add my RSS feed to your reader?
 Or if you want to read more right now, check out this related tip to sexify your SEO and please both SEOs/web designers.